 Average current interest rates for conventional loans are 7.83% for a 30-year fixed mortgage, 3.85% for a 15-year fixed mortgage, and 4% for a 10-year fixed mortgage.
 Today’s mortgage rates for jumbo loans are 4.92% for a 30-year fixed mortgage and 4.15% with a 15-year term.

 FHA loans allow a credit score of 500 with a 10% down payment or 580 with a 3.5% down payment.
 These loans have a guarantee from the Federal Housing Authority and can be used to fund both home purchases and renovations.
-Mortgage rates for FHA loans currently average 4.99% for a 30-year term.
+Mortgage rates for FHA loans fluctuate with the market like other types of loans.

 VA Loans, backed by the Veterans Administration, provide zero-down mortgages for eligible veterans, service members, and spouses.
-Home mortgage rates through the VA program average 7.53% for a 30-year fixed loan.
+It’s easy to compare home mortgage rates through the VA program on the web.

 USDA Loans: The USDA also has a no-down-payment loan program.
 To qualify for this type of mortgage, you must buy a home in a rural area.
 The USDA mortgage also has maximum income limits depending on your family size and zip code.
-The current average mortgage rate for a 30-year USDA fixed loan is 5.173%.
+Like other loan types, rates can vary.